J0nasW/BA/README.md

 * [numpy](http://www.numpy.org/)
 * [OpenAI Gym and Roboschool](https://gym.openai.com/)

+Computing is getting more and more complex and takes a huge amount of resources.
+I'll be using the Google Cloud Plattform from now on to train parameters and weights of my neural Network.

 ---
 #### Update Mi., 01.08.2018
 * Merged NeuralCircuit_v2 into master-Branch and did some Debugging